pagkly/Zed/Investopedia3/Life Expectancy.md

 ## Retirement and Annuity Planning

-Life expectancy is critical for [retirement planning](https://www.investopedia.com/terms/r/retirement-planning.asp).
+Life expectancy is critical for [[retirement planning]](https://www.investopedia.com/terms/r/retirement-planning.asp).
 Many aging workers arrange their retirement plans' asset allocations based on a prediction of how long they expect to live.
 Personal, rather than statistical, life expectancy is a primary factor in the character of a retirement plan.
 When couples are planning for retirement or annuity payments, they often use a joint life expectancy in which they take the life expectancy of their partner (who may become the beneficiary of a retirement fund or annuity plan) into account as well.

-Most retirement plans, including the traditional and Roth, SEP, and [SIMPLE IRA](https://www.investopedia.com/terms/s/simple-ira.asp) plans, also use life expectancy to determine the implementation of [required minimum distributions](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp)
+Most retirement plans, including the traditional and Roth, SEP, and [[SIMPLE IRA]](https://www.investopedia.com/terms/s/simple-ira.asp) plans, also use life expectancy to determine the implementation of [[required minimum distributions]](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp)
 (RMDs) for the plan.
 Most retirement plans expect participants to begin taking at least the RMD by the time they reach the age of 72 (previously 70½).
 Retirement plans set distributions on the IRS life expectancy tables.
 Some qualified plans may allow RMD distributions to begin at a later date.

 Due to an increase in life expectancy, the SECURE Act adjusted the required minimum distribution age from 70½ to 72—for individuals who attain age 70½ after Dec.
 31, 2019.
 Those who have reached 70½ during 2019 or earlier are not affected.

-Your life expectancy is also a significant factor when arranging [annuity](https://www.investopedia.com/terms/a/annuity.asp) payments with an insurance company.
+Your life expectancy is also a significant factor when arranging [[annuity]](https://www.investopedia.com/terms/a/annuity.asp) payments with an insurance company.
 In an annuity contract, the insurance company agrees to pay a certain amount of money for a fixed period or until the policyholder's death.
 It's important to take life expectancy into account when negotiating annuity contracts.
 If you agree to receive payouts for a specific period, it is tantamount to estimate how long you might expect to live.
 You may also elect to use a single-life annuity payment plan in which annuity payments will cease after your death.